 This course is a working in-house graphic design studio managed and staffed by advanced graphic design majors and a full-time faculty member to work with campus and community clients.
 The purpose of Circus Design Studio is to assess needs in the department, college, and local community and to fulfill those needs through the design and implementation of various print and interactive collateral.
 The Studio's mission is to produce high quality design for events, services, and programs of clients.
 Studio fee assessed.
-Pre-requisites: ART-242, ART-344, ART-345, Graphic Design major and Senior Status, or permission of instructor.
+Pre-requisites: ART-242, ART-344, ART-345, Graphic Design major or minor, or permission of instructor.
 May be repeated for credit.

 ART-405 - Colton Review